5 Innovative Discharge Planning Tips for Addiction Treatment Aftercare

 4. Foster Communication

-Continually having the ability to communicate with a support group, family therapy, a Twelve-Step program, or any other outlet for communication is a huge factor in creating positive recovery habits.
+Continually having the ability to communicate with a support group, family therapy, a twelve-step program, or any other outlet for communication is a huge factor in creating positive recovery habits.
 Overcoming obstacles and learning effective communication in recovery can be difficult, as clients work through emotions and patterns they’ve developed throughout their lives.
-Learning empathy, assertiveness, positive self-talk, and how to lift others up can establish boundaries and help with stress management.
+Learning empathy, positive self-talk, how to uplift others, and skills such as assertiveness can establish boundaries and help with stress management.

 Identify Triggers

-Continuous communication can identify other known triggers that could hinder the recovery and discharge planning process.
-“Sometimes, once the primary substance abuse is being treated, other addictions that may have been secondary can become more prominent,” says Roesch.
+Continuous communication can identify other known triggers that could hinder a client’s recovery and the discharge planning process.
+“Sometimes, once the primary Substance Use Disorder is being treated, other addictions that may have been secondary can become more prominent,” says Roesch.

 “Like a food disorder, eating disorder, sex addictions, gambling addictions, that should be a conversation and something to be aware of.”
-Not only will communicating help connect clients to others and increase their support system’s understanding of their recovery process, but can also reveal secondary factors to address during discharge planning.
+Not only will communicating help connect clients to their peers, and increase their support system’s understanding of their specific diagnoses, but open and honest communication can also reveal secondary factors to address during the creation of a discharge plan.

 5. Put Your Accountability Tools into Place